plgd-dev/doc/content/en/docs/deployment/hub/advanced.md

 helm upgrade -i -n plgd --create-namespace -f withMock.yaml hub plgd/plgd-hub
 ```

+To configure the OAuth server, it is necessary to enable a redirect URL that permits any redirect within the domain for the web client.
+The web client utilizes redirects to display pages within the user interface (UI).
+For instance, when accessing `https://example.com/devices/{deviceId}` in the UI, the OAuth flow utilizes the opened URL as the redirect_uri.
+Therefore, it is essential to authorize `https://example.com/*` as a valid redirect URL to enable access to any subpage within the UI.

 ## Custom Authorization CA pool

 By default, the plgd hub Helm chart expect that certificate used by OAuth 2.0 server is signed by the same CA as rest of certificates